Kayto/Altoids_Serial_Adapter/README.md

 ## General Aims

 * Provide 'plug and play' connections using fixed ribbon cables for the most typical serial pin connection order.
-I dont want to be crossing wires and tracing wire colours.
+I don't want to be crossing wires and tracing wire colours.
 * Provide some nice LEDs.
 * Switchable power and serial logic voltages.
 * Fit it all to look nice and tidy in an Altoids tin.